Heather (given name): Usage

+Heather has been in use as a name for girls throughout the Anglosphere since the 1800s, though it was most common in the United Kingdom and in British Commonwealth countries in the late 19th and early 20th centuries.
 Newspapers.com records the use of "Miss Heather" in reference to a girl's name as early as 2 August 1852, in The New York Times.
 An infant by the name of Miss Heather Campbell arrived on a ship from Glasgow in New York, with her mother.